Pfizer says COVID-19 pill cut hospital, death risk by 90% :: WRAL.com

 Top U.S. health officials continue to stress that vaccination will remain the best way to protect against infection.
 But with tens of millions of adults still unvaccinated — and many more globally — effective, easy-to-use treatments will be critical to curbing future waves of infections.

 The FDA has set a public meeting later this month to review Merck’s pill, known as molnupiravir.
 The company reported in September that its drug cut rates of hospitalization and death by 50%.
-Experts warn against comparing preliminary results because of differences in studies.
+Experts warned against comparing preliminary results because of differences in the studies, including where they were conducted and what types of variants were circulating.

+“It’s too early to say who won the hundred meter dash,” Mellors said.
+“There’s a big difference between 50% and 90% but we need to make sure the populations were comparable.”

 Although Merck's pill is further along in the U.S. regulatory process, Pfizer's drug could benefit from a safety profile that is more familiar to regulators with fewer red flags.
 While pregnant women were excluded from the Merck trial due to a potential risk of birth defects, Pfizer’s drug did not have any similar restrictions.
 The Merck drug works by interfering with the coronavirus' genetic code, a novel approach to disrupting the virus.